 When you are evaluating bids, make sure you follow the bid evaluation criteria you decided on at the beginning of the process.
-If you introduce new criteria or new reasons for eliminating bids, that could be grounds for a competitive bidding violation and subsequent denial of your funds.
+If you introduce new criteria or eliminate a bid based on criteria that was not disclosed in your 470/RFP, that could be grounds for a competitive bidding violation and subsequent denial of your funds.
 And remember, you must select the most cost-effective solution; while this doesn’t always mean the least expensive, you need to make sure you have a solid, written explanation of why you selected your winner and be ready to defend it during the review process.

 - Build Cost Information: If your new Internet Access or WAN service requires special construction of fiber optic or microwave connections, you need to be prepared for a LOT of questions regarding the build costs.
 Many of these questions can only be answered by your vendor, so make sure and reach out to them as quickly as possible to gather this data.
 This information may include: